EC304 Principles of Economics,

 EC309 Statistics for Economics are pre-requisite modules

 OverviewThis course examines the economic relevance of human capital.
-We will begin by defining and categorizing different types of human capital, and then consider the economic importance of human capital both to individuals and to society.
-The course will explore the connections between human capital and the labour market, as well as social outcomes such as crime.
-We will discuss some of the challenges faced in identifying a causal effect of human capital on individual and social outcomes.
-Students will learn about how econometric techniques can be used to obtain causal effects.
+It begins by defining and categorizing different types of human capital, and then considers the economic importance of human capital both to individuals and to society.
+The course then proceeds to explore the connections between human capital and the labour market, as well as social outcomes such as crime.
+Finally, it will discuss the challenges faced in identifying a causal effect of human capital on individual and social outcomes.
+Specific consideration will be given to how econometric techniques can be used to obtain causal effects.

 This module appears in:

 This module is an elective for all Single and Joint Honours programmes in Economics.